janLo/dockerfiles/davical/README.md

 the postgres server must exist prior to the container startup.
 The link bust be aliased as "postgres"!

+The container exposes port 80 for http.
+I recommend to use a reverse proxy to enable ssl!

 The container should be configured by environment variables passed.
 The variables are: